 Refers to maternal and child nutrition.
 Why both?
 We know that the nutritional status of the mother during pregnancy affects her health and wellbeing and that of her unborn child.
-After birth, the mother's nutritional status affects her ability to breastfeed and provide adequate care.
+After birth, the mother's nutritional status affects her ability provide adequate care to her young child.